+Office hours: Tuesday 3-4; Wednesday 10-12

-Conference hours: Tues/Thurs 9-10 Cullimore 315 Virtual (Zoom) appointments available by request
+Virtual (Zoom) appointments available by appointment

 Course Description

 ENGL 102 takes a multidisciplinary approach to researching and writing in various genres while emphasizing information literacy.
 While building on the skills learned and practiced in ENGL 101, students will research and write about issues in their disciplines in various genres, investigating a wide range of sources, crafting arguments, and proposing solutions.
 To reinforce the arguments in these written works, students will create visual arguments with the course culminating in oral presentations of these written and visual works.
 Students will immerse themselves in various types of research and information gathering and make appropriate choices in genre, format, development, and style to create their own original texts geared toward existing publications or organizations.
 The purpose of this class is to prepare students for research and writing in various genres in their majors, and, ultimately, for communication (written, visual, oral) in their professional work.